nicc777/react-reacstrap-forms-demo/README.md

 Another short demo projects to highlight Form processing in [reactstrap](https://reactstrap.github.io/).

+Inspiration for this experiment came from [this stackoverflow discussion](https://stackoverflow.com/questions/53746769/reactstrap-handle-input-implicit-submit)

 # Quick start

 Pick a directory, clone the repo, install dependencies and start the dev server: